trdunsworth/DECCreport3/report_wk36.docx.md

 :::

 These visualizations show that the bulk of our calls are concentrated between 1000 hours and 1400 hours for the week.
+This also shows that this week, we did not receive any calls during three different hours of the week.

 ### Summary statsitcs and analyses